detroiki/INTERVENE_CCI/README.md

 # INTERVENE - Charlson Comorbidity Index
 ## Description
-- This is an R package that calculates the Charlson Comorbidity Index on longitudinal data in INTERVENE format.
+- This is an R package that calculates the Charlson Comorbidity Index on longitudinal data
   - The data should have at least the columns, `ID` and `primary_ICD`, and `ICD_version`.
   - If you want to restrict the exposure period to calculate the index on, the data needs an additional column `Event_age`.
 - The package can handle different ICD-versions for the same individual.